 Matthew joined Watsi on November 21st, 2014.
-Seven years ago, Matthew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Matthew's most recent donation traveled 8,600 miles to support Phyo Ko, a 33-year-old construction worker from Thailand, to fund leg surgery so he can return to working.
+Eight years ago, Matthew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Matthew's most recent donation traveled 8,500 miles to support Ann, a bright and cheerful 14-year-old student from Kenya, to fund a leg procedure to fully treat her congenital condition.

 Phyo Ko is a 33-year-old man, living in Thailand with his wife and two young children.
 Originally from Burma, Phyo Ko and his family moved to Thailand in 2009, in search of better job opportunities.
 Phy Ko's wife stays home with the children, who are too young to go to school, while Phyo Ko works as a construction day laborer, earning under $12 a day.
 In early 2021, Phyo Ko and his friend were at work at a construction site, when scaffolding fell onto Phyo Ko's left hand and thigh.
 Initially, he used oil made from traditional medicine to ease the pain.
 However, a month after the accident, Phyo Ko noticed that there was a mass on his left leg, so he sought medical attention.
 The first doctor he visited could find nothing wrong, and sent Phyo Ko back home.
 His mass continued to grow in size, and the pain increased, making it impossible for Phyo Ko to continue working, so once again, he went to the hospital.
 This time, there were no doctors available to see him because of the pandemic.
 Finally, in April, Phyo Ko was able to receive a CT scan, thanks to our medical partner Burma Children Medical Fund and the Watis community.
 The CT scan revealed a hematoma, which requires surgical intervention.
 On June 16th, Phyo Ko will undergo surgery at Mae Sot General Hospital, to have the mass removed from his thigh.
 After the procedure, Phyo Ko should be able to walk, stand and work without pain, something he is unable to do now.
 Burma Children Medical Fund is seeking $1,500 to cover the costs of Phyo Ko's surgery.
 Phyo Ko said: "I would like to receive surgery soon so that the pain will go away.
 Before I received the CT scan, I was told that my leg could be be amputated because the mass on my leg is very big.
 However, after the CT scan, the doctor told me that they could remove the mass without amputation.
 I was so happy to hear this.
 I want to work and earn an income for my family after surgery."